 The bill amends RCW 89.08.405 to establish new revenue limitations for conservation districts in Washington State.
 It allows county legislative authorities to approve a system of rates and charges for conservation districts, which can be an alternative to special assessments.
 The bill specifies maximum rates, including a cap of 10 cents per acre and varying maximum per parcel rates based on county population, with adjustments to these rates mandated every three years based on the consumer price index.
-Additionally, public lands will be subject to the same rates and charges as private lands, and specific provisions are made for forestlands regarding the imposition of charges.
+Additionally, public lands will be subject to the same rates as private lands, and specific provisions are made for forestlands regarding the imposition of charges.

 Substitute Bill: 89.08.405